 - In The Dresden Files book Changes Dresden is in the middle of a fight and stops to complain that "someone was shouting 'fuego'[his trademark spell] and it wasn't me."

-- A frequent gag in later books in the Animorphs series was Marco yelling "Let's do it!" right before doing something suicidally dangerous, instead of Rachel.
-Rachel was not amused.
+- A frequent gag in later books in the series is Marco yelling "Let's do it!" right before doing something suicidally dangerous, instead of Rachel.
+Rachel is not amused.

 Rachel: This is insane.